 Your QR code should be designed in a way that doesn’t take attention away from it, but draws attention to it.
-There are many free online QR code generators like QRCode Monkey that enable customization, including the option to add logo images, select foreground and background colors, and choose from different body, eye frame, and eye ball shapes.
+There are many free online QR code generators like QRCode Monkey and Adobe Express QR Generator that enable customization, including the option to add logo images, select foreground and background colors, and choose from different body, eye frame, and eye ball shapes.
 Matching these design elements to your brand design language and leaving enough breathing space around your QR code, is the perfect way to decorate your QR code without taking the spotlight off it.

 #5 Credibility: Can Your QR Code Be Trusted?